Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 - We can go to court with you to protect you

-The best way to handle a bench warrant or arrest warrant
+The best way to handle a bench warrant or arrest warrant is to take immediate action

 Can I have a warrant without knowing?